How to Make Simple Syrup from Lavender Flowers

 Thick or Rich Simple Syrup is bartender’s favourite and is usually used as the basis for cocktails or cold fruity drinks.
 They are made with a ratio of 1 part water and 2 part sugar, a ratio of 1:2.
 This is also my preferred simple syrup ratio as it has two advantages: first, you can use a much smaller amount of simple sugar per drink, which reduces the volume of water per cocktail while giving it the necessary sweetness.
 And second, rich simple syrup lasts much longer in the refrigerator before spoiling.

 Syrups are one of the easiest and most cost-effective ways to add a personal touch to every cocktail.
 Depending on the type of simple syrup and its ratio, simple syrup shelf life can be lengthened in two ways: increasing the ratio of sugar to water or adding neutral spirit.
 Of course, the bottling procedure is also important.
 It should be stored in an airtight container since bacteria can’t multiply without air.
 Unopened, it can be stored in your cabinet, however, I do recommend refrigeration after the bottles have been opened to prevent any sneaky microbes from entering.
 Note, although I do mention how long simple syrup is good for below, simple syrup is best used fresh.
 It’s simple enough to make!

 Simple syrup with a ratio of 1 part water to 1 part sugar will last about a month, 1:1 ratio.

-Simple syrup with a ratio of 1 part water to 1 part sugar plus one tablespoon of vodka/rum last about three months.
+Simple syrup with a ratio of 1 part water to 1 part sugar plus one tablespoon of vodka/rum lasts about three months.

 Simple syrup with a ratio of 1 part water to 2 part sugar will last about six months before becoming cloudy.